pgElephant/pgBalancer/README.md

 Copyright (c) 2003-2021 PgPool Global Development Group
 Copyright (c) 2024-2025, pgElephant, Inc.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the PostgreSQL License - see the [COPYING](COPYING) file for details.

 Made with care for the PostgreSQL community